maeklong/maeklong.github.io/Juniper/JNCDA.md

 ## Customer Design Requirements

+### Customer Business Requirements
++ vision of future growth
+++ Feedback : The business summary will likely include a description of the network design project and objectives describing the business and technical goals of the new design.
+The general overview will likely include planning for future growth and an explanation for why the new design is required**

+### Customer Data
++ interviews
++ questionnaires
++ **Feedback : As you begin to work with the customer more closely, you will need to gather the data necessary to accurately determine what you will need for your network design.
+Use questionnaires, surveys, and interviews to interact with your customer’s workforce.**

 ### Network Design
 + You should understand the state of the customer's current network.
 + You should analyze current and future network behavior.
 + **Feedback : When designing a network for a customer you should always understand the state of the customers current network.
 You should also analyze the current and future network behavior of the customer's network.**
++ scale constraints of existing hardware
++ protocol incompatibilities
++ **Feedback : The network design must take into consideration the ability of the existing hardware to scale and any protocol incompatibilities between the two networks.**
++ The network engineer can infer traffic patterns.
++ Quality of service (QoS) can be optimized for specific applications.
++ **Feedback : When designing a network, it’s imperative for the network engineer to infer traffic patterns and optimize QoS for specified applications.**

+### design boundary
++ Current infrastructure lacks the media to interconnect buildings with each other. **???**
++ **design boundary is caused by the customer's existing physical environment**

 ### Juniper lifecycle service
 + Operate